KiziCat/silakka60mod/README.md

 So far it is a outcome of one day speed run learning about laying out pcb's and how to use kicad so i would not try to use it just yet.

+Hey, If you would like to order pcb's from aivon using my link it would be huge help to me https://www.aivon.com/?Mb_InviteId=29714

 # Silakka54

 Silakka54 is a RP2040 Zero based 54-key column staggered split keyboard.
 PCB uses hotswap sockets.
 Design is inspired from REVIUNG41 and Corne keyboards.